 A thorough review of all costs, including the need to review the spending on accountancy, should be at the top of your current “TO DO” list.

-With this in mind, Elaine Clark, the founder and MD of CheapAccounting.co.uk, has written three top tips for saving on your business accountancy costs during this cost-of-living crisis.
+With this in mind, Elaine Clark, the founder and MD of CheapAccounting.co.uk, has written three top tips for saving on your business accountancy costs.

 Keep it neat and embrace technology

-Staying up to date with your record keeping is a perfect way to save on accountancy fees, especially those associated with the bookkeeping aspect of the task.
+Staying up to date with your record-keeping is a great way to save on accountancy fees, especially those associated with bookkeeping.

 Gone are the days when you’d pop all your receipts, invoices, bank statements and credit card bills into your accountant’s office at the end of the financial year.

-The use of technology such as Cloud Accounting (robust software for recording transactions and reporting to HMRC and Companies House) or Challenger Banking Apps (newer to the market technology providing a bank account with inbuilt accounting software) make the capture and recording of the financial transactions for your business very simple.
+The use of technology such as Cloud Accounting (robust software for recording transactions and reporting to HMRC and Companies House) or Challenger Banking Apps (newer-to-market technology providing a bank account with built-in accounting software) makes capturing and recording financial transactions for your business very simple.

-Key to this is having a dedicated business bank account so that the software sucks everything through by way of a bank feed which requires just a few minutes of set up.
+Key to this is having a dedicated business bank account so that the software pulls everything through via a bank feed.
+You can set this up in minutes, and you’ll occasionally need to re-verify the feed.

-The analysis of the transactions is made easy by machine learning meaning that the system will remember where you posted things previously and analyse them to the same place awaiting approval.
+The analysis of transactions is made easier by automation, meaning the system will remember where you previously posted items and categorise them the same way, awaiting approval.

-If you use an accountant to do the bookkeeping, you should see an immediate reduction in your accounting costs as embracing technology certainly helps to reduce the time spent on the capture and analysis of the transactions, of course that you do it right and regularly.
+If you use an accountant to do the bookkeeping, you should see an immediate reduction in your accounting costs as embracing technology helps to reduce the time spent on capturing and analysing transactions, provided you do it correctly and regularly.

-Top tip – Cloud Accounting system favourites are FreeAgent, QuickBooks and Xero.
-Challenger Banking Apps are provided by Mettle (part of NatWest), Tide, Starling and many others.
+Top tip – Cloud accounting system favourites include FreeAgent, QuickBooks and Xero.
+Challenger banking apps are provided by Mettle (part of NatWest), Tide, Starling and many others.

 Review your software